openhab/openhab-docs/_addons_bindings/network/readme.md

 iptables -A OUTPUT -t nat -p udp -s 127.0.0.1/32 --dport 67 -j DNAT --to 127.0.0.1:6767
 ```

-Above iptables solutions to check *dhcp_state* are not working when OpenHAB is started in Docker.
+Above iptables solutions to check *dhcp_state* are not working when openHAB is started in Docker.
 Use another workaround

 ```shell
 iptables -I PREROUTING -t nat -p udp --src 0.0.0.0 --dport 67 -j DNAT --to 0.0.0.0:6767